jayprakash-m/jayprakash.demo/README.md

 # jayprakash.demo
-This is my first git repo
+This is my first Git repository